tdauth/dmdf/README.md

-The Power of Fire
+The Power of Fire <a name="introduction"></a>
 ======================

 The Power of Fire (German "Die Macht des Feuers") is a cooperative RPG multiplayer modification of the realtime strategy game Warcraft III: The Frozen Throne.
 It alters the game to a roleplay game which can either be played in multiplayer or in a singleplayer campaign which allows traveling between multiple maps.
 All source code is put under the GPLv3.
+The original language of the modification is German but there are English translations.

-# Table of contents
+# Table of Contents
 1. [Introduction](#introduction)
 2. [Repository and Resources](#repository_and_resources)
 3. [Windows Setup](#windows)